SJS-Dynamics/SJS.DW.PrivateNuGetProvider/README.md

 This plugin allows you to add private NuGet feeds to your project.
 It supports both authenticated and unauthenticated feeds, making it easy to manage dependencies from private sources.

+## Requirements
+- Dynamicweb 10.15.11 or later
+- .NET 8.0 or later

 ## Features
 - Add private NuGet feeds to your project via configuration or through the Dynamicweb admin interface.
 - Support for authenticated and unauthenticated feeds.